Pimlical Android Help

 Menu Items -

 Note - if you upgrade to a new version of Pimlical/Android that has new menu commands not previously defined, you may need to go into Menu | Preferences | Commands/Functions | MenuCommandsAndOrder and select any new menu commands as by default, the existing user preferences are never changed when a new version of Pimlical/Android is installed.
-In most cases, new menu items will be added to the existing list when first launched.
+In most cases, new menu items will be automatically added to the existing list when first launched.
 But if you update and skip some interim versions, some new items may not be displayed by default.
-If there is no menu and no command bar, you can still get to preferences by bring up any event-selection list (tap on any day in any view) and long-pressing the GREEN checkmark button.
+If there is no menu and no command bar, you can still get to preferences by bringing up any event-selection list (tap on any day in any view) and long-pressing the GREEN checkmark button.

 Displays the Date Picker so you can select a date that the current view will display.
 A gesture can also be used to quickly go to Today's Date (a vertical stroke in the left-side of the screen goes to today - stroke upwards to stay in the same view, stroke downwards to move to today in the Day View).
+Note that a long-press on the left-arrow button on the command bar performs the same action and maybe more convenient (presuming that you are displaying the left-arrow button on the command bar).

 Views